kelokomesu/recipe-project/README.md

 - tags: tags for recipe
 - n_steps: number of steps the recipe takes to make
 - n_ingredients: number of ingredients in recipe
+- n_tags: number of tags for recipe
 - rating: rating of review
-- rating_avg: avg rating given for recipe remaining columns include PDV (percentage of daily value) values for calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates.
+- rating_avg: avg rating given for recipe
+- submitted: date of submission in years remaining columns include PDV (percentage of daily value) values for calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates.

 ## Cleaning and EDA